 HOPS GROWN IN PUB GARDEN USED TO BREW CRAFTY ALE

-Back in January, Jem at Ye Olde Reindeer Inn in Banbury decided to plant some Hops in the troughs in the back yard.
+Back in January, Jem at Ye Olde Reindeer Inn in Banbury decided to plant some Hops in the troughs in the backyard.
 Jem, who admits to being more of a Hookyculturist than a Horticulturist planted the hops, sat back and waited for Mother Nature to do her thing.
 After three months of nothing much happening he realised that he’d planted them upside down!
 The ghost of Oliver Cromwell was rumoured to have been seen shaking his head and preparing the Globe Room for Jem’s trial!
-Quickly putting them the right way up, strangely enough they shot up and were harvested last week, dried out (in the airing cupboard!) and then bought to us.
+Quickly putting them the right way up, strangely enough, they shot up and were harvested last week, dried out (in the airing cupboard!) and then brought to us.

 The result is Hopsidedown